 Do you dream of getting your business featured by the media?
 Are you trying to get the word out about a concept or movement?
 You can do this.
 It starts with the right idea.
 Learn More >

 BeaconArts :: Open Studios

-A Little Beacon Blog just signed on as a proud sponsor of Beacon Open Studios!
-We are thrilled to support this project and inside look at artists in Beacon.
+A Little Beacon Blog has just signed on as a proud sponsor of Beacon Open Studios!
+We are thrilled to support this project that gives an inside look at artists in Beacon.
 Reserve Your Spot as a Sponsor! >